Ilkeston Corporation Tramways

 Ilkeston Corporation Tramways tram crew 1903

-A blow-up of the above photo showing the conductor and motorman, both of whom are wearing, with the sole exception of script-lettering grade badges, informal attire.
+An enlargement of the above photograph showing the conductor and motorman, both of whom are wearing, with the sole exception of script-lettering grade badges, informal attire.
 Uniforms were presumably late in arriving, an astonishing fact given that the trams had been waiting around for many months for the electricity supply to finally be switched on.

 Ilkeston Corporation Tramways staff photo circa 1903